gopilot/Atlanta/README.md

-# PilotDC
+# PilotAtlanta

-Pilot is excited to be back in DC.
-This is the website for the event, built with <a href="http://docpad.org">Docpad</a>.
+The event site for PilotAtlanta, built with docpad.

 ## Deploying
 To deploy to the live site (which is stored in the gh-pages branch), simply run